mHadi1091/pf-lab-task/README.md

 return 0;
 }
 ```
-# make s program that ask for year as an input and tells weather the year is a leap year or not (11)
+# make s program that ask for year as an input and tells whather the year is a leap year or not (11)
 ```
 #include <iostream>
 using namespace std;